Skip to content

 Introduction

-Developers can leverage Moonbeam's Ethereum compatibility features to integrate tools, such as MetaMask, into their DApps.
+Developers can leverage Moonbeam's Ethereum compatibility features to integrate tools, such as MetaMask, into their dApps.
 By doing so, they can use the injected library MetaMask provides to interact with the blockchain.

 Currently, MetaMask can be configured to connect to a few networks: Moonbeam, Moonriver, the Moonbase Alpha TestNet, and a Moonbeam development node.